Religion in Israel: Secular-traditional spectrum

 In 2007, a poll by the Israeli Democracy Institute found that 27% of Israeli Jews say that they keep the Sabbath, while 53% said they do not keep it at all.
 The poll also found that 50% of the respondents would give up shopping on the Sabbath as long as public transportation were kept running and leisure activities continued to be permitted; however, only 38% believed that such a compromise would reduce the tensions between the secular and religious communities.

-Because the terms "secular" and "traditional" are not strictly defined, published estimates of the percentage of Israeli Jews who are considered "traditional" range from 32% to 55%.
+Because the terms "secular" (hiloni) and "traditional" (masorti) are not strictly defined, published estimates of the percentage of Israeli Jews who are considered "traditional" range from 32% to 55%.
 A Gallup survey in 2015 determined that 65% of Israelis say they are either "not religious" or "convinced atheists", while 30% say they are "religious".
 Israel is in the middle of the international religiosity scale, between Thailand, the world's most religious country, and China, the least religious.
-The Israeli Democracy Index commissioned in 2013 regarding religious affiliation of Israeli Jews found that 3.9 percent of respondents felt attached to Reform (Progressive) Judaism, 3.2 percent to Conservative Judaism, and 26.5 percent to Orthodox Judaism.
+The Israeli Democracy Index commissioned in 2013 by the Israel Democracy Institute regarding religious affiliation with religious movements of Israeli Jews found that 3.9 percent of respondents felt attached to Reform (Progressive) Judaism, 3.2 percent to Conservative Judaism, and 26.5 percent to Orthodox Judaism.
 The other two thirds of respondents said they felt no connection to any denomination, or declined to respond.
+However, it does not mean, that the secular/hiloni Israelis are without other forms of spirituality.